Binge Drinking In Greek Organizations

-Peer pressure is hard to avoid when it’s around you at all times.
+Peer pressure is hard to avoid when it’s around at all times.
 Students living on campus are more likely to drink or do drugs.
-This likelihood goes up even more in Greek housing.
+This likelihood is even further increased when a student lives in Greek housing.

-Fraternities, sororities and even athletic teams and other clubs may include some form of hazing as part of their membership initiation rituals.
+Fraternities, sororities, and even athletic teams and other clubs may include some form of hazing as part of their membership initiation rituals.
 Hazing nearly always involves alcohol to some extent.
-In the worst of cases, hazing can lead to alcohol poisoning, accidents and even death.
+In the worst cases, hazing can lead to alcohol poisoning, accidents, and even death.

 In many cases, there are no resident assistants or rule enforcers in Greek housing to keep drinking levels down.
 Leaders of fraternities and sororities are upperclassmen who are still young people themselves.
 Additionally, campus officials may be willing to look the other way on Greek-sanctioned activities because of the positive economic impact of having certain fraternities or sororities represented at their school.

 Because many college students pledge Greek organizations in the hope of establishing a strong social bond, they can be especially vulnerable to the social pressures that come with membership.
-If a student believes that binge drinking or drug use will make them seem more fun or cool, they are more likely to do so.
-Call for Free Confidential Assistance
+If a student believes that binge drinking or drug use will make them seem more fun or more cool, they are more likely to engage in the behavior.

 Challenges Facing Sorority Members

-Up to 62 percent of sorority members admit to drinking heavily compared to only about 41 percent of college women not in the Greek system.
+Up to 62% of sorority members admit to drinking heavily compared to only about 41% of college women not in the Greek system.
 Excessive drinking can lead to abuse of other substances and encourage engagement in risky behaviors.

-Sororities can also act as an incubator for self-esteem issues and trigger emotional trauma during hazing rituals and other negative interactions with sorority sisters.
-According to a survey, parents of sorority members were 3 times as likely to worry about their daughter’s body image and self-esteem than parents of female students outside of the Greek system.
+Sororities can also act as an incubator for self-esteem issues; triggers for emotional trauma may occur during hazing rituals and other negative interactions with sorority sisters.
+According to a survey, parents of sorority members were 3 times as likely to worry about their daughter’s body image and self-esteem than parents of women students outside of the Greek system.

-Approximately 55 percent of students who join fraternities, sororities, sports teams or clubs face hazing.
+Approximately 55% of students who join fraternities, sororities, sports teams, or clubs face hazing.

-Young men and women come to college with less “partying” experience and lower alcohol tolerance than their older brothers and sisters in the Greek system.
-Not knowing their limits while also deeply wanting to fit in can lead to catastrophe for these college freshman.
+Young men and women may come to college with less experience and lower alcohol tolerances than their older brothers and sisters in the Greek system.
+Not knowing one’s limits while also deeply wanting to fit in can lead to catastrophe.

-A disproportionate amount of alcohol-related deaths within fraternities happen to freshman.
-In fact, of the 24 fraternity-related freshmen deaths since 2005, 15 occurred during or after recruiting events, hazing and initiation rituals.
+A disproportionate amount of alcohol-related deaths within fraternities happen to freshmen.
+In fact, of the 24 fraternity-related freshmen deaths since 2005, 15 occurred during or after recruiting events or hazing and initiation rituals.

-If you or someone you know is in a fraternity or sorority and may be facing a substance abuse problem, get help now.
-Our trained specialists can help with everything from binge drinking to marijuana abuse.
-Get in touch with us now.
+If you or someone you know is in a fraternity or sorority and facing a substance abuse problem, get help as soon as you can.
+Get in touch with a treatment provider today.